Eniolorunfe/OTx_Mo/README.md

-- 👋 Hi, I’m @Eniolorunfe
+- 👋 Hi, I’m Mofoluwasewa Eludoyin from Nigeria!
-- 👀 I’m interested in Reading, stactics and programming
+- 👀 I love programming, running, solving puzzles, doing impossible things.
-- 🌱 I’m currently learning Python Programming
+- 🌱 I use Python and Sql for my projects
-- 📫 How to reach me at mofoluwasewaeludoyin@gmail.com or +2349017080608
+- 📫 Feel free to reach me at mofoluwasewaeludoyin@gmail.com, and check out my works below.

 <!---
 Eniolorunfe/Eniolorunfe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.